©2015 Green Building Advisor. From The Taunton Press, Inc., publisher of Fine Homebuilding Magazine.

-Professor Straube mentioned that he's been talking with HVAC(Heating, ventilation, and air conditioning).
-Collectively, the mechanical systems that heat, ventilate, and cool a building. equipment manufacturers about this for about a decade, and they just don't get it.
+Professor Straube mentioned that he's been talking with HVAC equipment manufacturers about this for about a decade, and they just don't get it.
 Carrier and Trane, he said, have told him they don't sell low capacity equipment because no one's buying it.
 They failed to see that if the equipment is not available, no one can buy it so of course they're not buying it because it's not available.
 Evidently those discussions haven't turned the corner yet.

 Straube covered a lot of ground in his presentation.
 After introducing the need for low-capacity mechanical systems and the lack of conventional equipment, he dove into the details of the different systems available, how they work, what some of the limitations are, and how difficult it is to do it right.

 One of the big obstacles is cost.
 "We're beyond talking about saving money on equipment for low-load houses," he said, because you won't.
 If you're a spray foam contractor, for example, trying to get builders to bite on the higher cost of foam because of savings they'll see from smaller mechanical systems, it's not gonna happen.